 If you have these symptoms: Lakelands residents, call the COVID-19 Screening Line at (864) 725-8200.
 You will be asked a series of questions and advised accordingly.

 Protect yourself and others.
-There is currently no vaccine for COVID-19.
 The best way to prevent illness is to avoid being exposed to the virus in the first place.
 You can carry the virus to others even without ever feeling sick yourself.

 Wash your hands thoroughly with soap, and often.